vdespa/PHPWord-Joomla-Library/README.md

 Bugs?
 Problems?
 ---------------

-If you have any problems installing / updating PHPWord library in Joomla! feel free to put [Add a New issue] (https://github.com/vdespa/PHPWord-Joomla/issues)
+If you have any problems installing / updating PHPWord Library in Joomla! feel free to [Add a New issue] (https://github.com/vdespa/PHPWord-Joomla/issues)

 If you are having problems with PHPExcel itself and you think is a bug or something, check the [PHPExcel Issue Tracker] (https://github.com/PHPOffice/PHPWord/issues)